MellowPlayer/MellowPlayer/docs/developers/contributing.rst

 Read the how to setup page of the `wiki`_

+Some helper scripts to setup your development environment for different GNU/Linux distributions can be found in the `scripts/env-setup`_ folder.

 We also recommend you read the `architecture`_ and the `coding guidelines`_ pages before hacking on MellowPlayer.